apache/skywalking-website/docs/downloads/README.md

 # Download the SkyWalking releases

-Use the links below to download the Apache SkyWalking (incubating) from one of our mirrors.
+Use the links below to download the Apache SkyWalking from one of our mirrors.

 **Only source code releases are official Apache releases, the Windows and Linux binary distributions are just for end users connivance.**